 Compelling ads are ultimately what is going to make your target market take interest and click, so be sure to create something that really speaks to and exemplifies your target audience’s interests.
 Equally important is a landing page that delivers on the information your audience will likely be looking for.
 These campaigns require freshening monthly, as the shelf-life of the ads is only about three to four weeks.
 Your audience sees the ad over and over again, so it grows old quickly.
 Allow flexibility to pilot changes.

-Strategy: Public Relations and Content Distribution
+B2B Digital Marketing Strategy #3: Public Relations and Content Distribution

 After the Deepwater Horizon tragedy, offshore operators came together to form HWCG, an emergency well containment consortium dedicated to maintaining a deepwater response system.
 Because HWCG's core solution can bring to mind disaster, the organization was hesitant to participate in media conversations out of fear that the discussion could quickly turn negative.
 They desired, however, for other companies in their industry and the public to have an accurate understanding and appreciation for what they do, rather than overlooking their response solution or referring to outdated or misleading information.